 How to Fix or Silence a Noisy CPU Fan

-A number of components can make noise inside your computer for example, cooling fans, CD/DVD or any other disc drive you are using, hard disk drive, power supply, the casing especially for clone computers if loose.
+A number of components can make noise inside your computer, for example, cooling fans, CD/DVD or any other disc drives you are using, hard disk drive, power supply, and the casing especially for clone computers if loose.
 The kind of noise we are talking of here is the funny, irritating, alarming loud noise, depending on the individual, that comes from your CPU fan.

 Using Thermal Paste to Silence a Noisy CPU Fan

 The CPU noise is usually a loud noise like that of a vacuum cleaner, or a car accelerating and it only happens for a brief period of time then it is gone only to happen again.
+There are times when the noise will go on continuously without abating.
 Sometimes it is so loud and intense that you will see people starring alarmingly at the computer as if it is going to burst.

 So How Do We Fix This Noisy Fan?

-First of all you have to make sure that the fan is okay, this can be done by checking it physically.
-After determining that the CPU fan is okay, you will need to buy a thermal paste.
+First of all, you have to make sure that the fan is okay, this can be done by checking it physically.
+This is because the cooling fan can be faulty at times.
+After determining that the CPU fan is okay, you will need to buy a .
 Yes!
-Thermal paste, heat sink compound, thermal gel, thermal compound and also known by other names, will do the trick.
+Thermal paste, heat sink compound, thermal gel, thermal compound and also known by other names, will do the trick. thermal paste

 Preparing to Apply Thermal Paste